-Part workshop, part collective documentation, part installation, part audiovisual collage, part occupation… this was a project that combined ideas from two previous projects, El Abismo No Nos Detiene and Æffect Lab, to create a collective narrative about events related to the Maple Spring protests of 2012.
+Part workshop, part collective documentation, part installation, part audiovisual collage, part occupation… this is a workshop that combines ideas from two previous projects by the Astrovandalistas collective, El Abismo No Nos Detiene and Æffect Lab, to create a collective narrative about events of interest to the participants.

 The workshop is an opportunity to allow participants to create a collective media archive, and then use this material to create their own narratives based on their experiences and perspectives.